Cruikshanks/cruikshanks.github.io/_posts/2017-10-03-docker-for-development.md

 docker build -t docker-for-ruby-dev .
 ```

 Don't forget the `.` at the end there!
-You can call it something *docker-for-ruby-dev*.
-This is just what I have named it for my example.
-If we ran this on a machine clean of other **Docker** images, running `docker images` should display something like this
+You can call it something other than *docker-for-ruby-dev*.
+This is just what I have called it for this example.
+If we ran it on a machine clean of other **Docker** images, running `docker images` would display something like this

 ```bash
 REPOSITORY            TAG                 IMAGE ID            CREATED             SIZE